-- Identify FEET/FEE/Extended hours clearly, showing the hours accessed during the billing period with no monetary value. - Not show funding amount received from SCC as a monetary subsidy or deduction from normal fee charges (Top Up Fee) - Clearly itemise charges for meals/snacks/consumables and additional service charges, where payment for these has been confirmed by prior agreement. - Charges for additional hours are clearly described. - Ensure the rates charged are the same as the charging rates disclosed to parents at point of admission or as informed in line with providers Terms and Conditions for fee reviews. - Include details of any discounts, for example sibling discounts.
+- Identify funded hours clearly, showing the hours accessed during the billing period with no monetary value. - Not show funding amount received from SCC as a monetary subsidy or deduction from normal fee charges (Top Up Fee). - Clearly itemise any charges for meals/snacks/consumables and additional services. - Charges for additional hours are clearly described. - Ensure the rates charged are the same as the charging rates disclosed to parents at point of admission or as informed in line with Providers Terms and Conditions for fee reviews. - Include details of any discounts, for example sibling discounts.

-Additionally, invoices should include the providers details, name and address, the parent and child's name and identifying details, such as reference numbers, invoice numbers and the billing date and period.
+Additionally, invoices should include the Providers details, name and address, the parent and child's name and identifying details, such as reference numbers, invoice numbers and the billing date and period.